chainguard-dev/auto-deploy-demo/README.md

-# Auto Update / Deploy Helm Demo
+# Auto Update a Helm Deployment

 * Monitor for new Chainguard Images in your dedicated registry
 * Verify integrity of the image by validating the digital signature with cosign